provenance-io/provenance/x/name/spec/03_messages.md

 This message is expected to fail if:
 - Any components of the request do not pass basic integrity and format checks
 - The record to update does not exist
-- The authority does not match the gov module.
+- The authority does not match the gov module or the name owner.

 If successful a name record will be updated with the new address and restriction.